Freddy Will: Berlin, Germany

-The Theatre of Literary & Performing Arts
+The Theatre of Literary and Performing Arts

-In his 2024 interview with Jatinder Padda, editor with Read African Books, a division of the African Books Collective (an African-owned, worldwide marketing and distribution outlet for books from Africa – scholarly, literature, and children’s books), Freddy Will stated that Badson Publishing is a registered company in the United States and Estonia.
+In his 2024 interview with Jatinder Padda, editor with Read African Books, a division of the African Books Collective (an African-owned, worldwide marketing and distribution outlet for books from Africa – scholarly, literature, and children's books), Freddy Will stated that Badson Publishing is a registered company in the United States and Estonia.
 It, however, operates in Berlin, Germany, serving as the publishing subsidiary of The Theatre of Literary & Performing Arts.
 The company partnered with the African Books Collective in Oxford, United Kingdom, with a commitment to embrace African creativity.
 There are also divisions for feminist and LGBTQIA+ authors.

 During the interview, he professed the importance of African languages in his publishing model.
 He spoke about the challenges faced by African authors writing in their native languages, noting the legacy of colonialism that has positioned European languages as prominent on the world stage.
 He advocated for African writers to consider translating their works to enhance their global reach, while also emphasizing the importance of showcasing and promoting African languages to foster a richer literary heritage.
 Through this, Will hopes to amplify African voices and narratives, bridge cultural gaps, and enhance the visibility of diverse literary expressions from the continent.